-24. EVENTS OCCURRING AFTER THE REPORTING DATE
+23. EVENTS OCCURRING AFTER THE REPORTING DATE

-No matters or circumstances have arisen since the end of the financial year and to the date of this report which significantly affected, or may significantly affect, the operations of the Group, the results of those operations or the state of affairs of the Group in subsequent financial years.
+No matter or circumstance has arisen since the end of the financial year and to the date of this report which significantly affected, or may significantly affect, the operations of the Consolidated Entity, the results of those operations or the state of affairs of the Consolidated Entity in subsequent financial year(s) other than as noted below.